Climate-decadal activity viability

 POST /v1/projections/portfolio

 Same shape as single, but with an array of spots (up to 50).
-Use for "how does our 30-spot resort network look in 2050 under SSP3-7.0?".
-Heavy compute — typically 30-60s wall time; consider async + polling for big portfolios.
+Use for "how might our 30-spot resort network screen in 2050 under SSP3-7.0?" as a regional-scale scenario comparison.
+Heavy compute, typically 30-60s wall time; consider async + polling for big portfolios.

 POST /v1/projections/adaptation-report

-Combines portfolio projections with a qualitative narrative — identifies which dimensions are likely to be the binding constraint per spot (wind shift, water temperature, snow line moving up, precipitation regime change).
-Designed as input for a tourism-board adaptation plan deliverable.
+Combines portfolio projections with a qualitative narrative, identifying which dimensions are likely to be the binding constraint per spot (wind shift, water temperature, snow line moving up, precipitation regime change).
+This is a research sketch, not a report Goable delivers today: no adaptation reports have been produced for clients, and nothing it returns is grant-filing-ready or decision-grade.

 Sub-spot bias correction